From France to the UK by flyboard

 Video

-Frenchman Franky Zapata has become the first person to cross the English Channel on a jet-powered flyboard.
+Frenchman Franky Zapata has become the first person to cross the English Channel on a flyboard.

-Powered by a kerosene-filled backpack, the inventor made the 22-mile (35.4-km) journey in 22 minutes.

 -